-The practice facilities include two treatment rooms, reception and waiting area, decontamination room, one office and a staff room/kitchen.
+The practice facilities include three treatment rooms, reception and waiting area, two offices and a staff room/kitchen.

-52 patients provided feedback about the service.
+56 patients provided feedback about the service.
 Patients we spoke with and those who completed comment cards were very positive about the care they received about the service.
 Patients told us that they were happy with the treatment and advice they had received.